 Note: publication “quality” will be under the purview of the Economics, Political Science and Sociology Programs.

 In order to maintain faculty expertise to accomplish the mission of the School, we expect faculty on non-tenure appointments to be professionally qualified.
 Professional qualification consists of a master or doctoral degree in a subject field related to the faculty member’s area(s) of teaching and active engagement by professional faculty in development activities linked to their courses taught including research and publication.
-Professionally qualified status is determined on a case-by-case basis by program level annual review committees and affirmed by the Director of the School of Public Policy.
+Professionally qualified status is determined on a case-by-case basis by the Graduate Program Director.